-4. Letter Writing (homeless students)
+4. Letter Writing (students experiencing homelessness)

 We like to distribute encouraging notes to students experiencing homelessness.
 We supply hygiene kits and snack packs and support a variety of programs to help these students get out of poverty and succeed.
 Make a student's day with a note that lets them know their community cares!